NitroNik7/myBluejayAssignment/README.md

 # myBluejayAssignment

 Dear Sir/Ma'am, I have solved the assignment using Java.
-You can run the jar file of the Project ["Path"] (https://github.com/NitroNik7/myBluejayAssignment/blob/master/dist/BluejayDelivery.jar) using the command
+You can run the jar file of the Project [JAR file path](https://github.com/NitroNik7/myBluejayAssignment/blob/master/dist/BluejayDelivery.jar) using the command
 ```
 java -jar BluejayDelivery.jar
 ```